fuszz/MailForwardingBot/README.md

 # Mail to Discord messages forwarding

-Simple script written due to n8n problems.
+Simple script written due to n8n problems that monitors your mailboxes using the IMAP protocol.
+It connects to the mailbox, checks for new messages, and, if any are found, forwards them to a specified Discord webhook.
+By default, the interval between checks is 10 minutes, but this can be manually adjusted in the script.

 ## Manual installation
 ### Clone this repository